va7sdf/artbergmann/news/1995-1999/_posts/1995-03-01-the-story-of-art.markdown

 ---
 title: the story of art
-article_author:
+article_author: mary dickie
-article_publication:
+article_publication: impact magazine
-article_date:
+article_date: march 1995
 ---
-Impact Magazine / March 1995 / by Mary Dickie
 What if Art Bergmann had grown up in New York or Londoninstead of Vancouver?
 What if he'd had a record company that promoted himproperly?
 What if he'd kept his publishing rights?
 What if he'd been focusedand together and non-addictive and just a little bit lucky?
 Well, maybe I wouldn't have to tell half of you whohe is, and the other half why he isn't a big star &ndash; yet.
 But then would Artstill be Art?

 Art Bergmann isn't, of course, the only songwriter/performerin the world whose fame hasn't kept pace with is talent.
 Look at Iggy Pop,perhaps Art's biggest influence &ndash; if it weren't for David Bowie rescuing himfrom that hospital, maybe he'd have disappeared and there'd be just a fewcognoscenti moaning about The Stooges.
 But Art occupies a special place asCanada's great semi-lost rock star.
 Unfortunately, there's never been a DavidBowie for Art &ndash; just a lot of disappointments, many brilliant songs, a niche asVancouver's most venerable and beloved fuck-up and a bunch of rabid fans acrossthe country who turn up for his wild and often wonderful performances.